turbot/flowpipe-mod-aws-thrifty/pipelines/ebs/docs/correct_one_ebs_volume_with_low_iops.md

-# Correct one EBS volume with low IOPS

 ## Overview

 EBS volumes with lower than 16k base IOPS should be using gp3 rather than the more costly io1/io2 volumes types.